paco-fuentes/template-express-ts-basic-routes/README.md

-# tmp-express-ts-basic-routes
+# Express TypeScript Basic Routes Template

-Template for backend projects with Node and Express and TypeScript basic routes defined.
+####This is a template for backend projects using Node and Express written in TypeScript, with basic routes already defined.

+#####Follow these steps to get started:

-1. Install npm depdencies with "$ npm install" command
+1. Install npm dependencies by running the command 'npm install'
-2. Command "$ npm run dev" to execute index.ts and run the localhot server at port 4000, you should see this in your console: "hello world from port 4000 message" and access [localhost:4000](http://localhost:4000/) in your browser.
+2. Execute the command 'npm run dev' to run the index.ts file and start the local server on port 4000.
+You should see the following message in your console: "Server Running: ¡Hello World from localhost 4000!"
-3. Command "$ npm build" to compile your index.ts file onto ./build directory.
+3. Access http://localhost:4000/ in your browser.
+4. Compile your index.ts file into the ./build directory with the command 'npm build'
-4. Command "$ npm run start" to launch the localhost server with compiled ./build/index.js
+5. Launch the localhost server with the compiled ./build/index.js file using the command 'npm run start'

-Press 'ctr' + 'c' onto your terminal to stop server running.
+To stop the server, press 'ctrl' + 'c' in your terminal.

+Feel free to customize and expand upon this template for your specific backend development needs.